 The article will bring more detail on topics such as:

 Manufacturers of size reduction equipment offer size reduction equipment that can be used on a wide range of materials, including coal, shale, brick, concrete, wood, limestone, and even plastics.
-Because size reduction equipment has so many applications and are used to process such a diverse range of materials, an equally diverse range of size reduction equipment configurations is required to accommodate them.
+Because size reduction equipment has so many applications and is used to process such a diverse range of materials, an equally diverse range of size reduction equipment configurations is required to accommodate them.

 The friction in size reduction equipment is a result of grinding media, which can refer to many different coarse materials such as non-sparking lead, ceramics, brass, bronze, and flint.
 Crushers also come in materials including steel, stainless steel, and stainless steel with wear-resistant coating.

-A ceramic is any of the different brittle, hard, corrosion-resistant, and heat-resistant substances created by shaping and firing non-metallic, inorganic material, like clay, at elevated temperatures.
+Ceramic is any of the different brittle, hard, corrosion-resistant, and heat-resistant substances created by shaping and firing non-metallic, inorganic material, like clay, at elevated temperatures.
 General examples are porcelain, earthenware, and brick.

 The considerations when choosing size reduction equipment include: